christopheraue/m-ruby-concurrently/guides/Performance.md

   mruby implements many Array methods in plain ruby which makes them noticeably slower.

-You can run the benchmark yourself by executing:
+You can run this benchmark yourself by executing:

     $ rake benchmark[wait_methods]